 In this role you’ll be working to improve Gecko and Firefox for the benefit of users and web developers alike, having frequent contact with collaborators.
 You’ll be responsible for writing code, tests, specifications, building prototypes, solving problems, and analyzing data.
 You'll get feedback from real users and synthesize it into bug reports, feature designs, and strategic direction to make Firefox faster.

-Firefox Android Engineer (Toronto, ON, Canada)
+Firefox Android Platform Engineer Intern (Toronto, ON, Canada)

 Firefox Media Intern (Mountain View, CA)